tbela99/css-parser/files/parsing.md

 ## Transform

-The transform function parse and render css.
+The transform function parse and render CSS.

 ### TransformOptions